Nikko2001/android_samsung_a50sxx/README.md

-#please note that i'm not ment to build custom recovery. and also the "prebuilt" is just stock, no actions were made to those.
+#please note that i'm not meant to build custom recovery. and also the "prebuilt" is just stock, no actions were made to those.